Xray-App/xray-zephyr-migration/README.md

 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'
 ```

-If OpneSSHServer is not installed then:
+If OpenSSH server is not installed then:

 ```powershell
 Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0
 ```

-and start it with:
+And start it with:

 ```powershell
 Start-Service sshd